BlueAnt logo

 • Use earbuds for everyday listening and commuting

-• Want passive noise isolation without blocking all external sound
+• Want passive noise isolation for more focused listening

 Important ownership clarification